source-data/soda-roberta/docs/protocol.md

 We will use PubMedBERT as the model to go in the entire process.
 The main reason is that it is as good as BioLinkBERT-large while having only half of its parameters.

-## Class weights in training parameters
+## Label smoothing in training parameters

 The label smoothing improves the results.
 The improvement is quite small, but it is enought to generate a model that is better than that of BioLinkBERT large.